vsu/foo-dsp-bfir/README.markdown

 using the DSP configuration panel.
 The configuration is stored in JSON format.

-Note that the FFTW DLL's (libfftw3-3.dll and libfftw3f-3.dll) and the libsndfile DLL (libsndfile-1.dll) must be in the same directory as the plug-in DLL for proper operation.
+Note that the FFTW DLL's (libfftw3-3.dll and libfftw3f-3.dll), the libsndfile DLL (libsndfile-1.dll), and the libsamplerate DLL (libsamplerate-0.dll) must be in the same directory as the plug-in DLL for proper operation.

 The plug-in features a command-line interface server for remote control of settings.
 Commands consist of an